scorpe89/Sounds-Simple/README.md

 - `Sounds/`
 - `Images/`

-## Share With Someone Else

-Send them `Sounds Simple.zip`.

-They should unzip it, open `Sounds Simple Share`, and run `install_to_applications.command`.

 ## Troubleshooting

 If login freezes:

 - Wait up to 20 seconds.
-The app should show an error if Supabase cannot be reached.
-- Check your internet connection.
+The app should show an error if Supabase cannot be reached check your internet connection.
-- Confirm the Supabase URL and publishable key.
-- Confirm the Supabase project has Auth enabled.

 If login says invalid credentials:

 - The email or password is wrong, or the account has not been confirmed if email confirmation is enabled.

-If tables are missing in Supabase:

-- Run `supabase_schema.sql` in Supabase SQL Editor.

 If a linked music service will not play: